deymosko/enchantmentdesc_fix/README.md

 This is a vanilla bug that only affects Fabric users.
 Affected players will need to download a mod like [ToolTipFix](https://www.curseforge.com/minecraft/mc-mods/tooltipfix) which patches this bug for Fabric.
-Forge users will not experience this issue because Forge includes a built in fix for this bug.
+Forge users will not experience this issue because Forge includes a built-in fix for this bug.

 ### How do I add new descriptions?